the-turing-way/the-turing-way/chapters/testing.md

 ## Test driven development

-*blog to look at https://www.software.ac.uk/resources/guides/testing-your-software?_ga=2.39233514.830272891.1552653652-1336468516.1531506806*

 One way of ensuring tests are not neglected in a project, is to adopt test-driven development.
 This is an approach in which the tests for a function, class, module or component are written before the code.
-Once the tests are written, the code is developed so that it passes all the associated tests.
-Testing the code from the outset ensures that your code is always in a releasable state (as long as it passes the tests!).

-[Sound software](http://soundsoftware.ac.uk/unit-testing-why-bother/) **Creative Commons Attribution-NonCommercial 3.0 License.**
-Some developers practise test-driven development, a process in which the unit tests are written before the rest of the code.
 The tests thus describe a “contract” that the code is expected to comply with.
 This ensures that the code will be correct (as far as can be enforced by the testing contract) as written, and it provides a useful framework for thinking about how the code should be designed, what interfaces it should provide, and how its algorithms might work.
 This can be a very satisfying mental aid in developing tricky algorithms.

+Once the tests are written, the code is developed so that it passes all the associated tests.
+Testing the code from the outset ensures that your code is always in a releasable state (as long as it passes the tests!).

 An alternative development approach is behaviour driven development.
 Simply put test driven development tests "has the thing been done correctly?", behaviour driven development tests "has the correct thing been done?".
 It is more often used in commercial software development to focus development on making the software as simple and effective as possible for users.
 User experience is very rarely at the heart of code written for the purposes of research, but there are cases where such software is written with a large user-base in mind.
 In such cases behaviour-driven development is a path worth considering.